telekom-mms/ansible-collection-acme/roles/letsencrypt/README.md

 The validation via http-challenge currently supports the usage of a local path at the webserver and also an AWS S3 bucket to safe the hashfiles.

-Please see [the corresponding README](roles/letsencrypt/README-http-challenge.md) for usage hints and variables of the HTTP-01 challenge
+Please see [the corresponding README](README-http-challenge.md) for usage hints and variables of the HTTP-01 challenge

 ## dns-challenge

-Currently the role supports the InternetX autodns API and the Azure DNS API.
+Currently the role supports the InternetX autodns, Azure DNS, and Hetzner API.
 Feel free to contribute with other DNS APIs.

-Please see [the corresponding README](roles/letsencrypt/README-dns-challenge.md) for variables of the DNS-01 challenge
+Please see [the corresponding README](README-dns-challenge.md) for variables of the DNS-01 challenge

 ## Shared variables for DNS & HTTP challenge